WaydeHerman/Kaggle_CareerCon_2019/README.md

 Each sequence was first labelled using a random forest classifier.
 Then the sequences were chained together.
 Each sequence then 'voted' for the classification of the entire chain which then overruled each individual sequence's original labels.

+EDA and a more detailed summary to follow.

 **Keywords:** Python / Time Series / Scikit Learn / Random Forest